-Command History Release Modification 11.0 This command was introduced.
+Syntax Description key-id An identifier in the range from 1 to 255. encryption-type Specifies the encryption level.
+The range is from 0 to 7.
+0 specifies no encryption.
+7 specifies a proprietary level of encryption. key Alphanumeric password of up to 16 bytes.
+Defaults OSPF MD5 authentic cation is disabled.
+Command Modes Interface configuration Virtual network inter Command History Release Modification 11.0 This command was introduced.
 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.
 12.2SX This command is supported in the Cisco IOS Release 12.2SX train.
 Support in a specific 12.2SX release of this train depends on your feature set, platform, and platform hardware.
 Cisco IOS XE Release 3.2S This command was modified.
 Support was added for this command in virtual network interface configuration mode.

-Usually, one key per interface is used to generate authentication information when sending packets and to authenticate incoming packets.
-The same key identifier on the neighbor router must have the same key value.

-The process of changing keys is as follows.
-Suppose the current configuration is as follows:

-interface ethernet 1 ip ospf message-digest-key 100 md5 OLD

-You change the configuration to the following:

-interface ethernet 1 ip ospf message-digest-key 101 md5 NEW
+Usage Guidelines • • • • interface is used to generate authentication information when sending packets and hing packets.
+The same key identifier on the neighbor router must have the same key The process of chang ging keys is as follows.
+Suppose the current configuration is as follows: interface ethernet ip ospf message-d 1 igest-key 100 md5 OLD You change the confi guration to the following: interface ethernet ip ospf message-d 1 igest-key 101 md5 NEW

 The system assumes its neighbors do not have the new key yet, so it begins a rollover process.
 It sends multiple copies of the same packet, each authenticated by different keys.
-In this example, the system sends out two copies of the same packet--the first one authenticated by key 100 and the second one authenticated by key 101.
+In this example, the system sends out two copies of the same packet-the first one authenticated by key 100 and the second one authenticated by key 101.